 ^{} All readings were taken in normal industrial areas, i.e. semi-reverberant surroundings, with local equipment silent.
 Measurements were taken at maximum air flow conditions at 1.0 metre radius from the equipment housing and 1.6 metres above base level, using a precision sound level meter and octave filter.
-Noise data based on single bank tests, however, CD45 and CS45 assumed to be installed in two bank filter.
 Noise measurements of installed equipment may also vary due to site conditions.